Peripheral Vision (album): Release

 On March 10, 2015, Peripheral Vision was announced for release.
 The album's artwork was also revealed.
 A day later, "Cutting My Fingers Off" was made available for streaming.
-In March and April, Turnover supported New Found Glory on their tour of the U.S. On this tour, the band were selling burned CDs of "Cutting My Fingers Off".
+In March and April, Turnover supported New Found Glory on its tour of the U.S. On this tour, the band was selling burned CDs of "Cutting My Fingers Off".
 Despite the fact the album wasn't released by this point, the band played seven songs from it.
-Referring to their past material, Dempsey revealed that the group "didn't want to play songs we weren't stoked on."
+Referring to the band’s past material, Dempsey revealed that the group "didn't want to play songs we weren't stoked on."
 Dempsey later remarked that the tour wasn't ideal for the band.
 A music video was released for "New Scream" on March 30.
-It was directed by the brother of guitarist Eric Soucy, Rob.
+It was directed by guitarist Eric Soucy’s brother Rob.
 "Cutting My Fingers Off" was released as a single a day later.
 On April 17, "Humming" was made available for streaming.
 Peripheral Vision was made available for streaming on April 29 and was released on May 4 through Run for Cover.
-In June and July, the band supported Fireworks on their tour of the U.S. In August, the band supported The World Is a Beautiful Place & I Am No Longer Afraid to Die and Pianos Become the Teeth.
+In June and July, the band supported Fireworks on its tour of the U.S. In August, the band supported The World Is a Beautiful Place & I Am No Longer Afraid to Die and Pianos Become the Teeth.

-In September and October 2015, the band supported Lydia on their tour of the U.S. In October and November, the band supported The Story So Far.
+In September and October 2015, the band supported Lydia on its tour of the U.S. In October and November, the band supported The Story So Far.
 In January 2016, the band toured alongside Citizen in the UK and Europe.
 Following this, the band tour the U.S. with Citizen again, as well as Sorority Noise and Milk Teeth in March and April.
-On May 16, a music video was released for "Humming", directed by Rob Soucy.
-The video features a woman walking through a desert community, which contains "a series of different people including ballerinas, mariachi bands, and other desert eccentrics", according to Noisey.
-Later in May, the band supported Basement on their tour of Australia and headlined the Ice Grill$ Tour in Japan.
+On May 16, a music video was released for "Humming", directed by Rob Soucy that features a woman walking through a desert community, which contains "a series of different people including ballerinas, mariachi bands, and other desert eccentrics", according to Noisey.
+Later in May, the band supported Basement on its tour of Australia and headlined the Ice Grill$ Tour in Japan.
 In June, the band went on a headlining east coast tour of the U.S. with support from Sports and Secret Space, and a headlining west coast tour of the U.S. in August with support from Triathlon.
 In early October, the band supported Moose Blood on their tour of the UK.
 From mid October to early November, the band went on a headlining tour of Europe with support from Sorority Noise and Milk Teeth.